f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

   * **IPython**: it is a big project that contain multiple tools for interactive computing.
 One of its main goals is to provide interactive shell superior to Python’s default.
 Quoting its docs:
     > IPython has many features for tab-completion, object introspection, system shell access, command history retrieval across sessions, and its own special command system for adding functionality when working interactively.
 It tries to be a very efficient environment both for Python code development and for exploration of problems using Python objects (in situations like data analysis).

-  * **Jupyter Notebooks:** IPython has a tool called Jupyter Notebooks or simply notebooks that allow the programert to run code in a web browser using a rich interpreter.
-This interpreter is based in "cells" taht can contain plain text or code.
+  * **Jupyter Notebooks:** IPython has a tool called Jupyter Notebooks or simply notebooks that allow the programmer to run code in a web browser using a rich interpreter.
+This interpreter is based in "cells" that can contain plain text or code.
 The Code cells can be run and the result is shown in the notebook.

   * **Spyder IDE:** another IPython feature is the kernel.
-Any IDE can connect to a IPython kernel so the editor code can be run in the kernel (i.e. IPython interopreter).
+Any IDE can connect to a IPython kernel so the editor code can be run in the kernel (i.e. IPython interpreter).
 Spyder mimics the layout of the popular programming environments RStudio and Matlab.

 ## Overview of the different configurations

-Before we start the overview of the diferent proposal for creating a processing environment, let's try to understand the problem we will try to tackle.
+Before we start the overview of the different proposal for creating a processing environment, let's try to understand the problem we will try to tackle.

  **What's wrong with my installed python version?** probably nothing.
 It's all right (I hope so).